cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 ## Q10 - In which situation can you use self closing tags?

+    Self closing tags are used to close out a tag section.

 ## Q11 - What is autofilling and why is it important?

+    ?

 ## Q12 - Which attributes are always present in an img element?